the site for finding a nursing job worldwide

 The most effective resumes are focused specifically on a job and address the potential employer's stated requirements for the position.

-The more you know about the duties and skills the job demands, the better you can organize your resume around these requirements and, the more effective the resume will be.
+The more you know about the duties and skills the job demands, the better you can organize your resume around these requirements and, the more effective the resume will be

 Hence, the primary requirement for writing a good resume is information about the job on offer.
-It is not enough to regurgitate what you have done in the past, since that information, with all its accomplishments, skills and experiences is only relevant within the requirements of the position for which you want to be considered.The more you know about the job and the employer, the more likely you can "cut the cloth to the right size" and create a resume that explains how you will be an asset for your future employer with the job he offers.
+It is not enough to regurgitate what you have done in the past, since that information, with all its accomplishments, skills and experiences is only relevant to the requirements of the position for which you apply.
+The more you know about the job and the employer, the more likely you can "cut the cloth to the right size" and create a resume that explains how you will be an asset to your future employer with the job he offers.

 Explain the benefits of your skills to your work and the Job offered The employer will want to know how your technical ability and your experience will be relevant to the job offered.
 The mere fact that you have these abilities is not enough.

-Identification of Name and Contact Details Put your name and your contact details clearly on the top of your resume.
+Identification of Name and Contact Details Put your name and your contact information clearly on the top of your resume.
 Repeat the name and the e-mail or phone on the top of the second page.

 If you have a name that can be used by either male or female, make sure that you state Mr. or Ms., where you have your name.
 If you have a foreign name, identifying gender is often difficult.